Gallela Prasad: Biography

 Prasad was born the fourth and youngest child in a family of teachers in Adoni in Andhra Pradesh.
 Smt.
 Mariamma and Sri Jojappa were his parents.
 He went to school in his hometown and later attended St. Pius Minor Seminary in Kurnool.

 He studied philosophy at St. John's Regional Seminary, Kondadaba, Visakhapatnam, and then theology at the St. John's Regional Seminary in Ramanthapur, Hyderabad.

-On 1 March 1989, Prasad was ordained a priest of the Catholic Diocese of Kurnool by Bishop Matthew Cheriankunnel.
+On 1 March 1989, Prasad was ordained a priest of the Catholic Diocese of Kurnool by Bishop Mathew Cheriankunnel.
 After his ordination, Prasad served as a Youth Services Director of the diocese of Kurnool from 1989 to 1993 as well as a warden for St. Mary's Junior College, Kurnool from 1989 to 1990.

 From 1990 to 1995, he was a parish priest in Koilakunta.
 He also served as Spiritual Director of the Legion of Mary from 1993 to 1995.

 From 1995 to 1999 Prasad studied in Rome at the Pontifical University of St. Thomas Aquinas Angelicum where he earned a Doctorate of Sacred Theology degree.
 His thesis was entitled Christian Charity as Witnessed by Mother Teresa of Calcutta.
 On returning to India in 1999, he was Pastor in St. John's Church, Uppaladadiya till 2000.
 From 2000 to 2004 he served as a pastor in the Diocese of San Angelo, Texas, U.S.

 In 2004, he was made Spiritual Director and Professor of Christian Doctrine in the St. John's Regional Seminary (Philosophate) in Kothavalasa, Visakhapatnam.